Binance Market Update (2022-08-12)

 Binance

-The global cryptocurrency market cap now stands at $1.15T, down by -0.64% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.16T, up by 0.36% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include FLUX, BAL, and API3, up by 29%, 18%, and 15%, respectively.
+Market outperformers include OOKI, FLUX, and BAL, up by 33%, 19%, and 19%, respectively.

 Top stories of the day: